When an LLM Says 90%, Should You Believe It?

 Measuring LLM calibration by asking 102 factual questions and checking if stated confidence matches actual accuracy.
 The answer: models are overconfident.

 Perfect calibration means the confidence-accuracy curve is a straight diagonal.
 Every stated confidence level matches its observed accuracy.
-In practice, no model achieves this.
-The interesting part is measuring how far off it is, and in which direction.
+The gap between the diagonal and reality is the calibration error.

 What the numbers show

-- Actual accuracy: 86%.
-Not bad on its own, but the gap matters.
+• Actual accuracy: 86%.
+Not bad in isolation, but the gap matters.

-The overconfidence pattern is consistent.
 In the 90-100% confidence bin, the model is right around 88% of the time.
 It reports near-certainty for answers that are wrong roughly one in eight times.
+For a medical system or a cascading architecture that trusts high-confidence answers, that gap is the difference between a reliable system and a dangerous one.

 Category breakdown

 Math has the best calibration.
 High confidence, high accuracy.
-The model knows what it knows here.
-19 out of 20 math questions correct, with confidence levels that closely track the difficulty.
-The one miss was a Fibonacci indexing question where it reported 65% confidence, a reasonable hedge.
+19 out of 20 correct, with confidence levels that track difficulty.
+The one miss was a Fibonacci indexing question where it reported 65%, a reasonable hedge.

 Science and history fall in between.
-The model handles textbook facts well (chemical symbols, major dates) but stumbles on edge cases.
-It said “Silicon” for the most abundant element in Earth’s crust (it is oxygen by mass), and confidently placed the Gutenberg press in 1450 instead of 1440.
+Textbook facts are solid.
+Edge cases trip it up.
+“Silicon” for the most abundant element in Earth’s crust (it’s oxygen by mass).
+Gutenberg press placed in 1450 instead of 1440.
+Both stated with moderate confidence.

-Common knowledge is mostly clean, with two notable misses: China’s time zones (the model guessed 5, the answer is 1) and Scotland’s national animal (the model guessed lion, the answer is unicorn).
-Both had lower confidence, 45% and 55%, showing the model at least partially knew it was uncertain.
+Common knowledge had two interesting misses: China’s time zones (the model guessed 5, the answer is 1) and Scotland’s national animal (guessed lion, it’s a unicorn).
+Both had lower confidence, 45% and 55%.
+The model at least partially knew it was uncertain.

 Prompting strategy changes calibration

 calibration-probe supports multiple prompting strategies: direct questioning, chain-of-thought, and explicit step-by-step reasoning.
-The --strategy flag lets you compare them.
 Chain-of-thought tends to improve calibration, not by making the model more accurate, but by making it better at recognizing when it is uncertain.
-Forcing the model to reason before committing to an answer and a confidence number gives the internal uncertainty signal more room to surface.
+Forcing the model to reason before committing to an answer gives the internal uncertainty signal more room to surface.

 Try it